 What does Art Hx mean?

 Hx is a clinical abbreviation used in health professions to represent “history.”
-So our title – Art Hx, literally Art History – illustrates the close connections between art, colonial histories and medicine.
+So our title – Art Hx, literally Art History – illustrates the close connections between art, colonial histories, and medicine.

 What does art have to do with it?

 Art Hx centralizes the importance of visual sources, recognizing that their aesthetics were also tools of empire.
-Art activates, and acts upon its environments; it opens up the past.
+Art activates, and acts upon, its environments; it opens up the past.
 It reveals important transhistorical and transregional connections, and it can focus our attention—in unexpected ways—on the impact these intertwined histories of colonialism and medicine have on how we see and value each other today.

-And the glitchy font?
+And the glitchy font used for the logo?

 So what does Art Hx do?

-We have created a digital platform that presents object-based narratives authored by members of the Art Hx Team, as well as our Interpretive Fellows.
+We have created a digital platform that presents object-based narratives authored by members of the Art Hx Team, as well as by our Interpretive Fellows and other contributors.
 These narratives offer stories and perspectives that allow site visitors to see and conceptualize the histories of these objects anew.
 Contributions are nested under one or more of our three core frameworks: Cultivating Care, Medicalized Space, and Pathologies of Difference.
 Cultivating Care considers the many meanings of care in the practice of (historical) interpretation and the practices of health and medical treatment.
-Medicalized Space focuses on the ways medicine as a field of knowledge was used to interpret, categorize and circulate meanings about humans and their environments.
-Pathologies of Difference maps the ways medicine and race shaped colonial expansion and traces their impact on perceptions of racial difference, disease and health today.
+Medicalized Space focuses on the ways medicine as a field of knowledge was used to interpret, categorize, and circulate meanings about humans and their environments.
+Pathologies of Difference maps the ways medicine and race shaped colonial expansion and traces their impact on perceptions of racial difference, disease, and health today.
 Art Hx is also informed by 35 project themes, such as Architecture and Design, Epidemics, and Scientific Racism; these themes provide additional information about the content on the site.

 Our Artist-in-Residence also contributes works that are displayed as a digital exhibition on the site.

-Finally we host several public events throughout the academic year.
+Finally, we host several public events throughout the academic year.

 We are always open to new contributions and collaborations!
 If you would like to participate or work with us, please be in touch.